-- When posting content to the Internet, one should make a message tailored to each individual audience, since you will very likely have a different audience on Twitter, Facebook and LinkedIn (which is a very good tip that I’ve never followed and will start to)
+- When posting content to the Internet, one should make a message tailored to each audience, since you will very likely have a different audience on Twitter, Facebook and LinkedIn (which is an excellent tip that I’ve never followed and will start to)

 - New tools and things to read, such as TwitterFall and Mitch Joel’s “Six Pixels of Separation”, which Kev had suggested to me earlier

 A good number of people had to skedaddle right after the event though, so I didn’t get to meet everyone, but I did get to know a fellow civil servant, someone looking to develop a company specializing in personal branding and the speaker for the event, Sue Varty (Marc Roginsky had been there but had to leave early), slightly better by the end of the night.
 It was informative, and if you’re pretty new to Twitter and looking to learn how to optimize it, maybe you should look at checking out the April 25th session!

 So with that, I’m off to keep working on my personal brand.
 Want to help?
 Make sure to spread the love — tell people I’m here to try to improve lives.